 We are the Global Off-Grid Lighting Association; an independent, not-for-profit industry association.
-We represent eighty plus members as the voice of the off-grid solar energy industry and promote the solutions they offer.
+We represent over 130 members as the voice of the off-grid solar energy industry and promote the solutions they offer.
 We were founded in 2012, borne out of the IFC/World Bank’s Lighting Global program.
+Download our brochure.

 Why do what we do?